glennklockwood/limelead/content/personal/about.md

 During graduate school I also married my wife (and spent two months doing research out of her father's tractor shop on the Canadian prairie--an interesting experience!).
 When I finally completed [my dissertation][my dissertation], I made the decision to change careers and pursue my interest in HPC full-time.
 And, since I had also forced my wife to live with me in [suburban New Jersey][highland park] for four years, I looked for jobs in places that were most un-like suburban New Jersey.
 Much to my great fortune, the [San Diego Supercomputer Center][sdsc] had an open position in user services, and I was able to trick them into thinking I knew enough about HPC to be employable.

 SDSC provided me with access to the resources, expertise, and support to develop a strong foundation in high-performance computing, and my role in user services put me in a position to solve challenging issues in a variety of scientific domains.
 Most notably, the next-generation sequencing industry (largely centered in San Diego) began growing into the realm of HPC at that time, and my understanding of the intricacies of [SDSC's exotic data-intensive supercomputer][gordon] led me to a number of [consulting projects in sequencing][janssen slides].

 My [analyses of the computational requirements demanded by DNA sequencing][sequencing cost blog] caught the attention of a few companies who were technologically ahead of the curve.
-I was eventually extended a unique opportunity to join an [early-stage sequencing startup][10xtech] that was developing a revolutionary new product, and my desire to experience the startup life and be a part of such a [rapidly growing industry] lured me away from SDSC.
+I was eventually extended a unique opportunity to join an [early-stage sequencing startup][10xtech] that was developing a revolutionary new product, and my desire to experience the startup life and be a part of such a rapidly growing industry lured me away from SDSC.

-After eighteen months in San Diego, I moved up to Oakland and joined 10X Genomics as a DevOps Engineer (a job which I had no idea how to do).
+After eighteen months in San Diego, I moved up to Oakland and joined [10X Genomics][10x genomics] as a DevOps Engineer (a job which I had no idea how to do).
 My job involved running a small cluster, maintaining a couple hundred terabytes of storage, and integrating 10X's software product with HPC infrastructure and cutting-edge DNA sequencers.
 My heart never left supercomputing though, and shortly after my one-year anniversary at 10X, I returned to the world of supercomputing at the [National Energy Research Scientific Computing Center][nersc] (NERSC) at the [Lawrence Berkeley National Laboratory][lbl.gov] (LBL).

 Now at NERSC, I am a part of the [Advanced Technologies Group][nersc atg] where I try to envision what the future of supercomputing will have to be to meet the needs of scientists.

 [ru engineering]: http://soe.rutgers.edu
 [imsl]: http://glass.rutgers.edu/